alchemical/Opentarget_API_result_analysis/README.md

 # Opentarget_API_result_analysis

-### To run this script you need to have **python3** installed in your computer.
-The code was written and tested on the linux machine.
+### To run this script you need to have **python** installed in your computer.
+The code was written and tested on the linux machine with python3.
 #### To use the script first you need install all the dependencies listed in requirements.txt
 pip install -r requirements.txt
 #### After installing just run the script